-The Table reports estimates of the effect of director appointments on business models, performance and risk using a Jackknife Instrumental Variables regression in Panel A columns (1) to (4) and Panel B Columns (5) to (8), respectively.
-For the Jackknife Instrumental Variables regression I use the STATA user-written program "JIVE" and use the option "jive!" as suggested by Angrist, Imbens, and Krueger, (1999).
-I compare the change in the industry adjusted total loans to total assets (ΔLoans) ratio, and non-interest income divided by non-interest income plus net interest income (Δ Non-Interest Income).
+The Table reports estimates of the effect of director appointments on business models, performance and risk using a Jackknife Instrumental Variables regression and Fixed Effects regression in Panel A columns (1) to (4) and Panel B Columns (5) to (8), respectively.
+For the Jackknife Instrumental Variables regression I use the STATA user-written program "JIVE" and use the option "jive1" as suggested by Angrist, Imbens, and Krueger, (1999).
+I compare the change in the industry adjusted total loans to total assets (Δ Loans) ratio, and non-interest income divided by non-interest income plus net interest income (Δ Non-Interest Income).
 Panel B compares the change in the industry adjusted Profitability (Δ Profitability) and Tail Risk (Δ Tail Risk) before and after the appointment of financial and non-financial firm CEO directors onto bank boards.
-In Panel A Financial Firm CEO Directors is a dummy equal to 1 for the appointment of an outside CEO from a non-financial firm at time L Following Fahlenbrach et al. (2010) I use the period from t-2 to t-3 to calculate the pre-appointment average value of each variable and the period from t+1 to t+3 to measure the post-appointment average values.
+In Panel A Financial Firm CEO Directors is a dummy equal to 1 for the appointment of an outside CEO from a financial firm at time t, Non-Financial Firm CEO Directors is a dummy equal to 1 for the appointment of an outside CEO from t-2 to t-3 to calculate the pre-appointment average value of each variable and the period from t+1 to t+3 to measure the post-appointment average values.
 Panel B reports results from the Fixed Effects regressions.
 The dependent variables used in the fixed effects regressions are unadjusted.
-The Post_FINCEO{i,t} is the dummy variable that takes the value of one in the post appointment period (3 year) of the financial firm CEO directors, Post_NonFinCEO{i,t} is a dummy variable that takes a value of one for the 3 years following the appointment of non-financial firm CEO directors who are current CEOs and total board members.
-Board Financial Expertise is the ratio between the number of financial experts and the total number of independent directors on the board.
-Board Size is the log transformation of total assets measured in millions of US dollars.
-Financial Crisis is a dummy variable equal to 1 for the period 2007-2009.
-Post Dodd-Frank Act is a dummy variable equal to 1 for the period 20011-2014.
-The control variabl
+The Post_FINCEO{i,t} is the dummy variable that takes the value of one in the post appointment period (3 year) of the financial firm CEO directors, Post_NonFinCEO{i,t} is a dummy variable that takes a value of one for the 3 years following the ratio between the total number of financial experts and the total number of independent directors on the Board is the ratio between the total number of directors who are current CEOs and total board members.
+CEO Duality is a dummy variable equal to 1 if the CEO is also the tobard.
+CEO Age is the log age of the bank CEO.
+Size is the log transformation of tot to assets measured in millions of US dollars.
+Financ